Bursting with currants, almonds, rum, and candied peel, Mary Berry’s Christmas pudding recipe is utterly unbeatable.

 - brandy butter, to serve

-Lightly butter the pudding bowl.
+- Lightly butter a 1.25litre (2 pint) pudding bowl.
 Spoon in the pudding mixture and level the surface.

 Top tips for making Mary Berry’s Christmas pudding...